Funds and endowments supporting the department's pedagogical and professional development needs:

 Dr. Faires was an accomplished historian of migration studies, most recently Canadian migration.
 She also made a significant contribution to the graduate program, advising a number of M.A. and Ph.D. students.
 Knowing of her affinity for graduate work and the regard graduate students had for her—student’s raised money among themselves to create a small fund to award travel support in her name—friends of Dr. Faires opened this endowment to honor that graduate student initiative and to support graduate student travel to conduct and present research.
 Make a donation online.

 H. Nicholas Hamner Department of History Endowed Speakers Fund

 Dr. Hamner jointed WMU Department of History in 1957, specializing in English and British history and worked until his retirement in1992.
 As a loyal friend of the department he opened this fund in 1999 to support visiting speakers in the Department of History, bringing outstanding historians to speak on topics of interest in all fields of history.
 Make a donation online.

-Elmore L & Ruth C Haynor Endowment
+Elmore L & Ruth C Haynor Endowed Scholarship for History

 Elmore Haynor received his Bachelor of Arts in History from WMU in 1927.
 While a student, he experienced financial need and was assisted by a WMU Faculty member.
 To honor that generosity, he made a gift through his estate in 1996 to open this fund.
 This endowment supports a scholarship for undergraduate full time students enrolled in History experiencing financial need.
 Make a donation online.